vertices-network/c-vertices-sdk/README.md

 ## 📑 Specifications

-The Vertices SDK provides developers with an easy way to implement Blockchain wallets on embedded devices.
+The Vertices SDK provides developers with an easy way for devices to interact with Blockchains.

 We are doing our best to achieve those goals: